mtlynch/mtlynch.io/_book_reports/outliers.md

 ## What I Liked

+* Gladwell writes with an engaging, easy-to-read style.
 * Many of the case studies are interesting.
-* Gladwell writes with an engaging, easy-to-read style.
+  * Fascinating exploration of the connection between plane crashes and status differential between pilots and their first officers.

 ## What I Disliked